Getting it White: Tips for Choosing the Perfect Shade

 If you take the time to select the perfect white with the right undertone, make sure your selected lighting accentuates the design.

 I like using carefully curated bulbs and fixtures to create an inviting atmosphere and building layers of light that blend well together.

 Whether you are looking for low-lit ambiance or to brighten an entire space, there is a bulb for that.
 Most stores will offer advice on which type of bulb will best serve your space, but in the meantime, here is a guide to choosing the right bulb from HGTV.

 5. Use a High-Quality Paint

 Especially when it comes to white, it's imperative to use a product with premium ingredients.
 C2's finely ground artist-grade pigments to create paint with exceptional vibrancy and unsurpassed application.
 The "full-spectrum" approach includes multiple colorants and NO BLACK (which can often dull the color) so the result is luminous and reflective.

 C2 is known for its strong selection of whites, which helps take the headache out of trying to decide between these often indistinguishable hues.

 Some of My Favourite Whites:

-- Chit Chat - a softer neutral white with more undertones (which makes it more versatile)
+- Milk Moustache (C2-692) - a softer neutral white with more undertones (which makes it more versatile)